 - Introduction to Research (fall semester)

-- Rigor and Reproducibility (fall and spring semesters)
+- Rigor and Reproducibility (fall semester)

 In year two, the following courses are required:

 - Data Analysis and Biostatistics with R (summer semester)